 WHAT: Richmond Police Department Community Walk

-BACKGROUND: Chief Alfred Durham will lead his Command Staff and other Richmond Police Department officers on a walk at 5:30 p.m. today through the Oak Grove neighborhood.
-During the walk, officers will speak with community members about safety concerns they may have and what they would like to see from the Richmond Police Department.
+BACKGROUND: Chief Alfred Durham, Fourth Precinct Sector 411 Lieutenant Rick Edwards and other Richmond Police Department officers will participate in a walkthrough of Richmond’s Gilpin neighborhood at 5:30 p.m. today.
+During the walk, RPD officers will speak with community members about safety concerns they may have and what they would like to see from the Richmond Police Department.

 This event is the latest in a series of walks conducted by the Richmond Police Department in neighborhoods throughout the city.